Hurricane Irma's storm path: What you should know

 Hurricane Irma is classified as a Category 5 storm – meaning it is extremely dangerous.
 It brings with it life-threatening winds, storm surges and rainfall, according to the National Hurricane Center.

-Authorities warned that the storm could dump up to 10 inches of rain, cause landslides and flash floods and generate waves of up to 23 feet.
+Authorities warned that the storm could dump rain, cause landslides and flash floods and generate waves.
 Government officials began evacuations and urged people to finalize all preparations as shelves emptied out across islands including Puerto Rico.

 HURRICANE IRMA NOW POWERFUL CATEGORY 5 STORM